 A: The Prepared Speaking manuscripts and Employment Skills materials must all be POSTMARKED OR EMAILED TEN DAYS (this is at the hosts discretion) before the scheduled event and sent to the host advisor coordinating the event.
-Agricultural Issues Portfolios must be submitted on the day of the State Convention competition.
+Agricultural Issues Portfolios must be submitted TEN DAYS before the scheduled event.